hoperyy/blog/docs/ES6学习笔记.md

 +   总结

     ```js
-    import {...} from xxx
+    import { m } from './file'
             --> export var m = 1;
                 export { m };
                 export { n as m };

-    import xx from xxx
+    import m from './file'
-            --> export default xxxx
+            --> export default 1

+    import * as obj from './file'
     ```